jkobject/jkobject.github.io/_projects/predicting-dependencies-from-enhancers.md

 #### CRISPR tilling of some of the enhancer region

-We also decided to tile through some super enhancer with intense co binding to see the effect of deletion in this region on the co-binding of TFs.
+We also decided to tile through some super enhancer to see the effect of deletion on the co-binding of TFs.
 The experiment is still in progress and might give us new insight on how patterns of cobinding are affected by non coding mutations.

-__WIP__
+__The experiment is still in progress and might give us new insight on how patterns of cobinding are affected by non coding mutations.__

 #### ChIPseq analysis on AML CL